google/googletest/googletest/docs/primer.md

 > return the value of `RUN_ALL_TESTS()`.
 >
 > Also, you should call `RUN_ALL_TESTS()` only **once**.
 Calling it more than
-> once conflicts with some advanced googletest features (e.g. thread-safe
+> once conflicts with some advanced googletest features (e.g., thread-safe
 > [death tests](advanced.md#death-tests)) and thus is not supported.

 **Availability**: Linux, Windows, Mac.